Pathoschild/smapi-mod-dump/source/More Fertilizers/README.md

 Joja's Patented Fertilizer      | Crops are silver quality.                      | JojaMart, after earning 10k g.
 Joja's Deluxe Fertilizer        | Crops have a 20% chance to be gold; the remaining are silver. | JojaMart, on Wednesdays, Saturdays, and Sundays only.
 Only available to Joja members, and only after earning 1,000,000g.
 Maeby's Good-Luck Fertilizer     | Protects crops from crows and lightning strikes| Pierre's, after spring year 1, on lucky days only.
-Organic Fertilizer              | Increases the value of crops by 10% (carries over to Artisan products made with those crops.) | Pierre on Wednesdays and Sundays, year 2 or later, after completing Pierre's special order.
-(Also at the Stardew Valley Fair.)
+Organic Fertilizer              | Increases the value of crops by 10% (carries over to Artisan products made with those crops.)
+Joja crops, however, cannot become organic.| Pierre on Wednesdays and Sundays, year 2 or later, after completing Pierre's special order.
+(Also at the Stardew Valley Fair, unless you've finished the JojaMart.)
 Waterlogged Fertilizer.         | Paddy crops planted with this fertilizer will always be considered irrigated. **Does nothing for non-paddy crops**. | Krobus (no other requirements)

 Additionally, fertilizers may be found by breaking barrels in the mines, while panning, while killing monsters on the farm, and in fishing treasure chests.
 Some may rarely be found in big slimes.